Bepanah Pyaar

-Replaced By: Pavitra Bhagya

 Plot

 After the loss of his wife Bani, Raghbir is ready to marry his friend from childhood, Misha.
 Still missing Bani, he ruminates on their connection and has nightmares about the accident in which Bani was killed when a railing broke way.
 Sukanya Rai Singhania, who claims Raghbir wedded her in London, attends the wedding.
 As a result, the wedding is called off despite his denial of any link between them.

 Raghbir enlists the help of Pragati, a new employee in his office, to discover the truth.
 They end up falling in love and marrying as they uncover Sukanya's deception.
 Raghbir tells her that he still has feelings for Bani.
 Pragati discovers that Bani was pregnant at the time of her death, and that one of Raghbir's relatives tampered with the railing to cause it to give way.
 She falls in love with Raghbir and believes Sanket's accident was caused by Bani's murderer.

 When Pragati discovers a tape recorder on which Raghbir threatens to kill Bani, she is taken aback.
 Bani, who did not die but underwent plastic surgery and returned as Pragati to exact her revenge on Raghbir, was revealed to be Pragati.
 She later learns that the hooded figure is not Raghbir.
 Harshit and his accomplice are found guilty of causing Bani's accident.
-Bani, on the other hand, discovers Kunti is the brains behind the operation.
+Pragati, on the other hand, discovers Kunti is the brains behind the operation.

 Intoxicated, Raghbir realises his love for her (unaware she is his first love Bani) and wants to give their marriage a chance.
-Bani decides to tell Raghbir the truth about her false identity "Pragati," which he has recently discovered and despises her for.
+Pragati decides to tell Raghbir the truth about her false identity "Pragati," which he has recently discovered and despises her for.
 Saahas comes in to assist her.
-Bani reappears, claiming 51 percent of the property that was a pre-accident agreement between Raghbir and her company.
+Pragati reappears, claiming 51 percent of the property that was a pre-accident agreement between Raghbir and her company.

-Saahas, on the other hand, wants to separate Bani and Raghbir since he has loved Bani since they met in college.
-Raghbir, meantime, learns of Bani's love and Kunti's crimes.
+Saahas, on the other hand, wants to separate pragati and Raghbir since he has loved pragati since they met in college.
+Raghbir, meantime, learns of pragati's love and Kunti's crimes.
 He is in danger of becoming involved in an accident.
-If Bani wants Saahas to cure Raghbir, he asks her to marry him.
+If pragati wants Saahas to cure Raghbir, he asks her to marry him.
 She concurs.
 Raghbir battles Saahas after learning the truth, injuring his skull, and finally losing his memories. later kunti say wrong things about pragati to raghbir and he just shouts on her. all this is being recorded by the whole family that kunti is telling all fake information about pragati to raghbir. later harshit decide to join pragati and leave his mother kunti for betraling him for money and tells whole thing to pragati. pragati take raghbir to manali where she fall from the cliff and soon raghbir recalls everything and they reunite.